 When your engine is off, a healthy car battery typically shows a voltage between 12.4 and 12.7 volts.
 If your reading drops below 12.4 volts, it indicates that the battery is either partially discharged or nearing the end of its life.

-How To Car battery Voltage Teste with A multimeter?
+How To Car Battery Voltage Teste with A multimeter?

 Checking your battery voltage is a simple process.